Ignore users

 Moving

-I'm going to put my response in the 'Know your fellow programmers' thread, so it's easier to ignore Smiling.
+I'm going to put my response in the 'Know your fellow programmers' thread, so it's easier to ignore Smile.
 The response I had in mind might be pushing my luck in terms of hijacking threads!!

 Have YOU said Hello yet?